 - Homemade Creamy Vegan Mozzarella Cheese Sauce: To get that authentic chicken parmesan look, this recipe includes a simple homemade plant-based cheese sauce to spread on top of each vegan chicken cutlet.

 - High Protein with the Perfect Texture: Seitan gives this dish a chewy ‘meaty’ texture that is also super high protein (about 38g per serving)!

 This vegan parm recipe is fairly easy, so don’t let the list of ingredients scare you off!
 Most of the ingredients are seasonings, so this dish is PACKED with flavor.
-It’s made of 4 main components: the vegan seitan chicken, the breading, the pasta, and the marinara sauce.
+It’s made of 4 main components: the vegan seitan chicken, the breading, the pasta, and the sauces.

-If you’d like to make this recipe even easier, you can use store-bought vegan chicken (like Gardein) and your favorite store-bought marinara sauce.
+If you don’t have time to make seitan, you can use store-bought vegan chicken (like Gardein) and your favorite store-bought marinara sauce.